 What is the curriculum philosophy of the school?
 What are some of the guiding principles the board is following as the curriculum is developed?

-The learning and assessment program at Grove/MACS will be teacher-powered, with the teaching team making the ultimate curriculum decisions.
+- The learning and assessment program at River Grove/MACS will be teacher-powered, with the teaching team making the ultimate curriculum decisions.
 Our guiding principles include place-based education, in which students are immersed in the natural resources, history, arts, and civic stewardship of the community.
 The curriculum at MACS will align with the Minnesota State Standards; those standards will be used as a basis for instruction while adding depth and complexity to meet the needs of our student population.
 Our foundational curriculum will be consistent with District 834 to allow for a smooth transition of our students to 834 schools after sixth grade.
 MACS initially chose to model itself after two schools: Watershed (Fairbanks, AK) and Marine Elementary.
 As part of the federal Charter School Program start-up grant process, MACS will study three more successful, local charter schools: New Country (Henderson); Nerstrand Elementary (Faribault, Northfield, and Kenyon); and Prairie Creek Community (Castle Rock).
 MACS has also been looking closely at the teacher-powered, consensus decision-making model at Avalon Charter School in St. Paul.

 How can I support MACS financially or otherwise?

-Thank you!
+- Thank you!
 We have our 501(c)3 nonprofit status.
 To contribute money by check now, please send your check to: Marine Area Community School, PO Box 178, Marine on St Croix, MN 55047.
 Or, donate online!